3DCoded/Happy-Hare/Spoolman-Support.md

 > MMU_GATE_MAP GATE=3 SPOOLID=74
 > MMU_SPOOLMAN SYNC=1
 >```
-> Will result in the following gate map in the spoolman webbrowser interface:
+> Will result in the following gate map in the spoolman web browser interface (if you have enabled the additional columns as described above):
 >
 > <img src="Spoolman-Support/spoolman_interface_example.png" width="100%">